Seazs/Portfolio-Stage-IBA/content/Content/Presentation of the intern.md

 At the Job Fair I spoke to a number of companies, including [[Presentation of the company and work environment#IBA|IBA]].
 When I first heard about IBA, I was immediately drawn to the idea of working on something as impactful as proton therapy.
 The technology is fascinating, and I found it impressive to work in a company at the cutting edge of technology in its field.

-Luckily, I know someone who works there and as soon as I sent him my CV and asked if he knew of any internship opportunities, I got an email from someone inside the company asking if I was available for an interview.
+Luckily, I know someone who works there and as soon as I sent him my [[CV_Bienfait_Alexandre.pdf|CV]] and asked if he knew of any internship opportunities, I got an email from someone inside the company asking if I was available for an interview.

 # The interview